 Because WiFi thermostats can often be controlled by apps, homeowners can access their thermostats even when away from home, giving them the convenience of being able to manage the home’s temperature.
 These apps also mean you can ensure your home is warm and toasty or cool and welcoming when you arrive.

-The three WiFi thermostats we’ve included on our list not only work with their own apps, but they can also be voice-controlled with Amazon Alexa, which is great for residents with mobility issues or those who aren’t comfortable using an app.
+The WiFi thermostats we’ve included on our list not only work with their own apps but can also be voice-controlled with Amazon Alexa, which is great for residents with mobility issues or those who aren’t comfortable using an app.

-To learn more about how you can save money on your next energy bill, check out our three favorite WiFi thermostats.
+To learn more about how you can save money on your next energy bill, check out our 10 favorite WiFi thermostats.

 1. Nest Learning Thermostat